ryanbalieiro/fill-the-square/README.md

 This game was created and is maintained by **[Ryan Balieiro](https://ryanbalieiro.com/)**.
 It's designed to run on web browsers and  is based on the open-soruce [Cocos2D](https://github.com/cocos2d/cocos2d-x) framework.

-### Project Architecture:
+### Project Architecture

 The project architecture consists of two main modules:

 - **Core Module**: comprises a collection of versatile implementations intended for use in multiple games, encompassing generic implementations of menus, item shops, session management logic, API bridges, loaders, achievements, leaderboards, feedback animations, and more.

-- **FillTheSquare Module**: contains the specific implementation of the game logic.
+- **FillTheSquare Module**: contains the specific implementation of the game features.

 The game follows the **MVP (Model-View-Presenter)** architecture.
 Within each module, the following package groups can be found:

 - **APIs**: These handle OS-related functionalities, providing access to features such as the native viewport.
 - **Helpers**: A set of utilities and auxiliary functions that can be accessed by multiple components within the architecture.
-- **Loaders**: These classes are responsible for loading and unloading game resources.
+- **Loaders**: Classes that are responsible for loading and unloading game resources.
-- **Managers**: These classes handle tasks such as data synchronization and session management.
+- **Managers**: Classes that handle tasks such as data synchronization and session management.
-- **Models**: This package represents the game's data and business logic.
+- **Models**: The package that represents the game's data and business logic.
 - **Views**: The presentation layer consisting of user interface components.
 - **GameDelegate.js**: Acts as a centralized presenter, serving as an intermediary between the model and the view.

-### Runtime Requirements:
+### Runtime Requirements

-- iOS 8.0+ for iPhone / iPad games
+- iOS 8.0+ for iPhone / iPad.
-- Android 3.0.0+ for Android
+- Android 3.0.0+ for Android.
-- OS X v10.9+
+- OS X v10.9+.
-- Windows 7+
+- Windows 7+.

 ## Copyright and License